KoenigsKind/ITB2/README.md

 * Grayscale to RGB
 * Grayscale to HSI
 * HSI to Grayscale

+If a filter needs to convert an image to another type at runtime, it can use `ImageConverter.convert(...)`.

 ### Filter
 The basic filter only needs to implement the `Filter` interface, and thus having two